English name: Yellow-headed Temple Turtle

 Thai name: Tao Bung Hua Leong or Tao Wat

 Description: Shell is up to 51cm long.
 One of the largest freshwater turtles in southeast Asia, sometimes weighing up to 12 kilograms.
-Young juveniles has a light keel going down the center of their shells, but the shells of adults are flattened on top.
-Shell coloration is dark grey to black above and yellow to pale orange below with black blotches.
+Young juveniles has a light keel down the center of their shells, but the shells of adults are flattened on top.
+Shell is dark grey to black above and yellow to pale orange below with black blotches.
 Head is large and gray to black with yellow speckling and yellow jaws.

 Similar Species: Giant Asian Pond Turtle has orangish markings on the head instead of yellow and maintains the ridge on the center of its shell into adulthood.

 Habitat: Found in swamps, ponds, canals, and slow-moving rivers.
 Will sometimes come on land to eat vegetation and fruit.

 Place in the ecosystem: Eats aquatic vegetation, as well as fruit and vegetation on land.
 Juvenile Yellow-headed Temple Turtles are eaten by water monitors and some wading birds.

 Danger to humans: Is not dangerous to humans.